cordova-firebase-sdk/cordova-firebase-database/README.md

 ![](https://travis-ci.org/cordova-firebase-sdk/cordova-firebase-database.svg?branch=master)

 **This plugin is still under beta version.
-Please don't use this plugin in your application yet."
+Please don't use this plugin in your application yet.**

 # cordova-firebase-database